akiradeveloper/akashic-storage-wiki/Configuration.md

 akashic-storage uses **typesafe config** for its configuration.
 You can change the backend, listening port etc by modifying `/opt/akashic-storage/etc/application.conf`.

-The configuration will be something like this:
+The configuration would be something like this:

 ```
 akashic.storage {